yury-lysogorskiy/lammps/doc/src/Build_manual.rst

 internet access to download additional files and tools are required.
 This download is usually only required once or after the documentation folder is returned to a pristine state with ``make clean-all``.
+You can also upgrade those packages to their latest available versions with ``make upgrade``.

 For the documentation build a python virtual environment is set up in the folder ``doc/docenv`` and various python packages are installed into